 Built in 1867, a magnificent glass roof spans this luxury shopping Mecca where high end restaurants, shops and bars await travelers.
 The Gallery, named for Italy's first king, is located near Milan Cathedral and La Scala.
 Don't ignore the mosaic on the floor of the gallery!
 Itvs an homage to a united Italy.
 We don't mean to be indelicate, but if you place your heel on the bull's testicles within the mosaic and spin around once, you are guaranteed good luck.
 Don't be afraid.
 Everyone does it.

 The world famous work of art resides at the 15th Century Santa Maria della Grazie, a holy building that was completely bombed during World War II, yet the painting escaped without a scratch.
 Leonardo da Vinci's most famous work is on display between 8:00 a.m. and 19:30 p.m. from Tuesday to Sunday.
 To reach the painting, enter the church, located on the Piazza Santa Maria della Grazie, and go through the left door.
 Crowds?
-You bet but secure advance tickets and outsmart everyone else right here: Select Italy.
+You bet but secure advance tickets and outsmart everyone else right here: Milan Museum.